Since the inception of the Sills Family Foundation in 2003, we have invested in more than 90 organizations.

 Where We Fund

-With the exception of environmental justice organizations that may be national in scope, the foundation awards grants in metro New York City, Massachusetts, California and Vermont.
+With the exception of environmental justice organizations that may be national in scope, the foundation awards grants in metro New York City and California.

 Grant Making Budget

 Most of our grants range from $10,000 to $25,000.
 The Foundation accepts applications for one-year grants only, with the possibility of renewal grants for extended periods.
 Many of our grants support general operating needs.